rlcosta177/personal-projects/ubuntu-router_aws.md

     no cliente, ubuntu /etc/netplan/50-cloud-init.yaml
     no servidor, ubuntu&linux amazon /etc/sysctl.conf (descomentar net.ipv4.ip_forward=1)
-    no servidor, usar sysctl -p depois de alterar /etc/sysctl.conf no servidor iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE <- necessary if u want a client attached to an interface of the server netfilter-persistent save OR reload <- dps de fazer alguma alteracao de iptables route -n to see the routing table, useful if having problems accessing the internet with the client
+    no servidor, usar sysctl -p depois de alterar /etc/sysctl.conf no servidor iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE <- necessary if u want a client attached to an interface of the server to access the internet netfilter-persistent save OR reload <- dps de fazer alguma alteracao de iptables route -n to see the routing table, useful if having problems accessing the internet with the client